kunalabichandani/kunalabichandani.github.io/_posts/2019-07-11-how-to-use-instagram-dm-on-your-mac-free-no-third-party-apps.md

 <div class="breaker"></div>

 I was  surprised this solution didn't exist already, so I did some digging.
 I found that Instagram only recently (mid-May) enabled DM on mobile browsers, which is exactly the trick this solution uses.
 It also looks like you'll soon be able to [access Instagram for web for all devices](https://techcrunch.com/2019/02/12/instagram-direct-desktop/).
-Yes, that would make this trick a little redundant, but I've found that being able to launch a mobile-sized application in one click is easier than using Instagram in my browser.
+Yes, that would make this trick a little redundant, but I've found that being able to launch a mobile-sized application in one click is easier than using Instagram in my browser anyway.